-The Department of Portuguese at the University of Massachusetts Dartmouth, in collaboration with the Departments of Art History, Educational Leadership, History, Political Science and Sociology/Anthropology, offers a graduate program leading to the degree of Master of Arts in Portuguese Studies.
+The Department of Portuguese at the University of Massachusetts Dartmouth, in collaboration with the Departments of History, Political Science, and Sociology/Anthropology, offers a graduate program leading to the degree of Master of Arts in Portuguese Studies.

-The majority of core and elective courses comprising the MA curriculum are taught in the Department of Portuguese, in the disciplinary area of literary and cultural studies of the Portuguese-speaking world, with particular emphasis on modern Portugal.
+The majority of core and elective courses comprising the MA curriculum are taught in the Department of Portuguese, in the disciplinary areas of literary and cultural studies of the Portuguese-speaking world and linguistics.
 These courses are offered in Portuguese.
-Students may also take courses related to the Portuguese-speaking world that are taught in English in the departments of Art History, Educational Leadership, History, Political Science, and Sociology/Anthropology.
+Students may also take courses related to the Portuguese-speaking world that are taught in English in the departments of Art History, History, Political Science, and Sociology/Anthropology.

 The flexible, non-specialized program of study for the MA is suitable both for students who terminate their academic career at the Master's level and for those who plan to pursue the PhD.